Skip to main content

 Asteroid Systems: Binaries, Triples, and Pairs

-J.-L. Margot et al. (2015).
+Margot, J.-L. et al. (2015).
 Asteroids IV

 Observational data confirms that binaries smaller than 20 km typically originate from rotational fission, a process driven by the YORP effect.
 This suggests a comprehensive framework where rotational fission and subsequent dynamical evolution account for the creation of small-scale binary, triple, and paired asteroid systems.

-Binary asteroid candidates in <i>Gaia</i> DR3 astrometry
+Binary asteroid candidates in Gaia DR3 astrometry

-L. Liberato et al. (2024).
-Astronomy &amp; Astrophysics
+Liberato, L. et al. (2024).
+Astronomy & Astrophysics

 This study details a specialized period-detection algorithm and presents its application to the Gaia DR3 catalog.
 The technique identifies periodic signatures by analyzing the post-fit residuals of the calculated orbits.